Symposium Code of Conduct

 Audio-Visual Equipment and Presentation Software

-Thank you for agreeing to be a Presenter or Session Moderator at the 2018 North American Lake Management Society International Symposium.
+Thank you for agreeing to be a Presenter at the 2019 North American Lake Management Society International Symposium.
 Your role is very important to this symposium and our experience has shown that with a little pre-symposium preparation you can insure a smooth-running session.
 Your job is critical to producing an effective and worthwhile symposium!

 The North American Lake Management Society commits to promoting a welcoming environment while fulfilling our mission of forging partnerships among citizens, scientists, and professionals to foster the management and protection of lakes and reservoirs.
 We intend to do this during daily operations, which includes the annual NALMS symposium, by fostering environments that are safe, collaborative, supportive, and productive for all members and attendees, including sponsors, exhibitors, guests of members, invited speakers, and members of the media.
 We intend to conduct our business in a fair, honest, and ethical manner that values the diversity of views, expertise, opinions, backgrounds, and experiences reflected among our membership and all conference and event attendees.

 All attendees, speakers, sponsors and volunteers at our conference are required to abide by the code of conduct.
 Organizers will be available for those that need to report an incident or concern.
 We expect cooperation from all participants to help ensure a safe, welcoming and inclusive environment for everyone.

 All presenters (oral and poster) and session moderators must register and pay for their attendance at the symposium.
 For a detailed list of your options, carefully read Registration Options below.
 Due to printing deadlines, presenters and session moderators who fail to register by August 30, 2019 may be omitted from the program.